jadecobra/python_tdd_exercises/source/how_to/make_person.rst

   because there is nothing in ``person.py`` with the name ``factory``.

 Can you make the tests pass without looking at how I solve it below?
-You can come back to compare solutions when you are done.
+You can come back to compare solutions when you are done or if you get stuck.

 ----